 Shopping for Teacher Outfits on a Tight Budget: Shopping with Sustainability in Mind

 When I landed my first teaching job, most of my clothing involved jeans, oversized sweatshirts, and tennis shoes that I wore around the university campus.
-I realized I had very few teacher-appropriate clothes in my closet but had a limited budget.
-I couldn't just buy a whole new wardrobe of blouses, dress pants, dresses, and shoes.
-So I had to get creative.
-If you are a new teacher building your wardrobe or are interested in shopping more sustainably, keep reading.
+I realized I needed to do some shopping for classroom-ready outfits, but I also had a limited budget.

 Thrifting vs. Fast Fashion

-Instead, one of the first places I always start is secondhand stores.
-I recognize that there can be a stigma around thrift shopping, but I have found some of my favorite high-quality pieces from secondhand shopping.
-I can't tell you the number of times I've found clothes new with tags because someone didn't get around to returning the item or lost the receipt.
-I've found Patagonia jackets, The North Face sweaters, Anne Taylor blouses, Prana dresses, and Alo workout gear.
+Instead, one of the first places I start is secondhand stores.
+I recognize that there can be a stigma around thrift shopping, but I have found some of my favorite high-quality pieces from secondhand stores.
+I can't tell you the number of times I've found new clothes with tags, because someone didn't get around to returning the item or lost the receipt.
 I know some people might be turned off by buying used shoes, but let's be honest, how many times have you purchased a pair of shoes only to find they pinch your toes and they just sit in your closet and later get donated?

-With our tight teacher budget and the current recession, it can seem to make sense to buy into fast fashion.
-What I've found is that it's easy to spend even more money when the prices are seemingly so low.
-The trade-off is that those items don't last and we end up buying more.
+With a tight teacher budget, it may seem practical to buy into fast fashion.
+But what I've found is that it's easy to spend even more money when the prices are seemingly so low.
+The trade-off is that those items don't last, and we end up buying more.
 We've all had those items that fall apart the second they go through the wash.
-That's one of the reasons, I always start at secondhand stores and look for quality items.
+That's one of the reasons I always start at secondhand stores and look for quality items.
 Start with the basics and items like jean jackets that can be paired in several different ways.

 Questions to Ask Yourself As You Shop: